 Everything you need to know about visiting Dubai in September

 Dubai remains incredibly hot in September.
-Whilst the temperature might drop a tiny bit off August peaks, the humidity remains and many will say September actually feels hotter.
+While the temperature might drop slightly off August summer peaks, the humidity remains, and many will say September actually feels hotter.

 Dubai Weather in September

-You can expect average daytime highs up to 39.2c ((102.5F) but extreme days can still reach 45.1c (113.2F).
-The day time average temperature is 33c (91.4F).
-The “feels like” temperature which takes into account humidity and wind is usually much higher.
+You can expect average daytime highs up to 39.2°C (102.5°F), but extreme days can still reach 45.1°C (113.2°F).
+The daytime average temperature in September is 33°C (91.4°F).
+The “feels like” temperature (which considers humidity and wind chill) is usually much higher.

-Dubai Special Events in September 2020
+Dubai Special Events in September 2023

-Suggested Dubai activities in September
+Suggested Dubai Activities in September

-You can keep playing tourist around Dubai, even in the hottest months with many attractions indoors and air-conditioned.
+You can keep playing tourist around Dubai, even in the hottest months, with many attractions indoors and air-conditioned.
 It might still be a little uncomfortably hot for the beach or desert, but look out for these attractions.